ImposterSyndromeGames/ImposterSyndrome_PrerenderedSystem/README.md

 # ImposterSyndrome_PrerenderedSystem
 This is a framework for prerendered graphics in Unity.
 (WIP) This guide is a work in progress, however it will be greatly expanded in future.
 All the prerendered backgrounds are rendered in Autodesk Maya.
+I have been working on this system since December 2018, it has been a long journey but it is finally time to share it with the world.

 Credits: